Two Decades in the Trenches

 So for anyone who has been in the SEO business as long as me, it has been a roller-coaster ride.
-Sometimes it is easy rank websites and make money, sometimes…not so much!
+Sometimes it is easy to rank websites and make money, sometimes… not so much!
 But throughout this 20-year journey, one fact has remained constant.
-Websites that are well designed, and which have good, relevant content are most likely rank well – as they indeed they should!
+Websites that are well designed and have good, relevant content are most likely to rank well – as they indeed should!

 Why this is the Best Time in this Industry…Ever!

 Search engine optimization is much better in 2016 than it was in 1996.
 We have access to fantastic tools and resources now.
-Imagine doing SEO without tools such as Google Analytics, Webmaster Tools, Majestic SEO, Ahrefs and SEMrush.
-And believe me, trying to optimize a website is not easy without all the amazing plugins available for today’s CMS platforms.
+Imagine doing SEO without tools such as Google Analytics, Webmaster Tools, Majestic SEO, Ahrefs, and SEMrush.
+And believe me, optimizing a website is not easy without all the amazing plugins available for today’s CMS platforms.

 Figure 5: Tools like SEMRush have turned the art of SEO into science.